dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 A [static site generator](https://www.staticgen.com/) is a program which takes your content and puts it into nice-looking HTML pages.
 You can then host these on any static web server.
 No back end needed.

-There's no shortage of such generators on the internet.
+There’s no shortage of such generators on the internet.
 But I needed something that could build my site in milliseconds, even on [my low-end hardware](/blog/life-with-low-end-hardware).
 This led me to two choices: [Hugo](https://gohugo.io/) and [Zola](https://www.getzola.org/).

 After trying them both for a while, I decided to go with Zola for its relative simplicity and ease of learning.

-I knew I'd miss out on the huge community that comes with Hugo.
-But thanks to Zola's excellent documentation and forum, I rarely felt stuck.
+I knew I’d miss out on the huge community that comes with Hugo.
+But thanks to Zola’s excellent documentation and forum, I rarely felt stuck.
 The number of community themes was irrelevant to me since I planned to write my own.

 ## Turbolinks